samyakbhuta/gtts/README.md

 #### As non-developer

+##### Help us segement

 We need volunteers for segmenting the recorded spoken words to complete our database of Segement Speech Units.
 See details here at [Segmentation] (https://github.com/samyakbhuta/gtts/wiki/Segmentation).

+##### Help us with your knowledge of Gujarati Language

+Volunteers are needed to build extensive list of accryonyms and abbreviations that Gujarati language has seen and/or continues to see in written form.
+Add your entries [here] (https://github.com/samyakbhuta/gtts/blob/master/project/ss/lang/gu/prepro/GujLookUp.txt)